What are Benzodiazepines?

 Coastal Detox accepts most major insurance providers, and you also have the option to self-pay.
 Call us with any questions or concerns about insurance coverage or payment options.

 At Coastal Detox, you will experience an unparalleled level of care that includes medically-assisted detox, counseling, holistic treatments and therapies, and 24-7 medical care and supervision.
-Dont wait for things to get worse, call Coastal Detox today.
+Don’t wait for things to get worse, contact us today by calling (877) 978-3125 today.